Pumps, weirs, and locks

 Weirs

-A weir a valve in a ditch or canal.
+A weir is a valve in a ditch or canal.
 Behind it, the water remains in place to keep the water at the agreed level.
 A weir be fixed or movable.